Don’t Make these Common Data Protection Mistakes

 Mistake #3: Granting employees more access than they need to do their jobs

 This is actually the #1 mistake I’ve seen almost every single company make – from tiny 2 person partnerships to massive Fortune 500 conglomerates.
-Across the board, employers fail to implement the security concept of “least privilege”.
+Across the board, employers fail to implement the data security concept of “least privilege”.

 The main idea is this: Assign users only the minimum level of systems access necessary for them to do their daily jobs, nothing more.
 This is important regardless of whether the user is the company CEO or a part-time intern.